Mindjammer - The Roleplaying Game

 Mindjammer - The Roleplaying Game is a space opera role-playing game (RPG) created by Sarah Newton, published by Mindjammer Press in 2014, and distributed by Modiphius Entertainment.

 Description

 Mindjammer is set in the distant future, when humans have spread across the universe, and in some cases have evolved into Hominids, races with new abilities.
 Humans have also raised various animals to sentience (Xenomorphs), have created androids (Synthetics) to use as cheap labor, as well as sentient spaceships.
-Altogether, these are known as the Communality.
-In their explorations, humans have encountered a race dubbed the Venus, who have become the mortal enemies of the Communality.
+Altogether, these are known as the Commonality.
+In their explorations, humans have encountered a race dubbed the Venus, who have become the mortal enemies of the Commonality.

 The game uses the Fate System.
 Players can create player characters that can be anything from humans to hominids, xenomorphs, synthetics, aliens, or sentient spaceships.
 Characters are defined by traits that serve as modifiers for dice rolls.

 Publication history

 In 2008, Cubicle 7 Entertainment published a space opera RPG, Starblazer Adventures that used the FATE System.
 A year later, Sarah Newton created a background supplement titled Mindjammer.
 In March 2014, Cubicle 7 announced they would no longer publish or support the game as their licensing agreement had come to an end.
 Newton subsequently re-published Mindjammer as a standalone RPG later the same year.

 Sarah Newton credits "the creativeness and generosity of Fred Hicks, Rob Donoghue, and Leonard Balsera and all the team at Evil Hat Productions, creators of the Fate Core system" for making her game Mindjammer - The Roleplaying Game (2014) possible.

 The first adventure supplement for the second edition, Hearts and Minds, was published in 2015.
 In November 2015, Mindjammer Press ran a successful Kickstarter campaign that funded a massive expansion of the line.
 By 2018, ten new supplements had been published, as well as a version of the game for use with Traveller.